8th Grade Unit#1 -Mechanics

 Please copy this graphic organizer into your journal and complete it them there from the reading above

+6 Forces always occur in pairs.
+A push in one direction means something is pulling in the other direction.
+When you push a box across the floor in your room, what other forces are pulling on it?
 One is friction.
 Rub your hands together very fast.
 Do you feel heat?
 That heat is coming from the friction between your two hands.
 Whenever two things are rubbing against each other, friction is the force that slows them down.
 Tiny bits of matter on both surfaces rub against each other.
 As one surface rubs in one direction, the other surface rubs in the other direction.
 The two opposite forces create friction.
 Friction slows down the motion of both surfaces.
 Friction also makes heat.
 Some of the energy of motion changes into the energy of heat.

 Please copy this graphic organizer into your journal and complete it them there from the reading above